nostresswithles/turbofan/db/README.md

     \copy rul_fd003 FROM '/var/lib/postgresql/data/RUL_FD003.csv' DELIMITER ',' CSV
     \copy rul_fd004 FROM '/var/lib/postgresql/data/RUL_FD004.csv' DELIMITER ',' CSV;
 ```
+* note: press ENTER after this has run or the last line won't get handled.

 ### CleanUP
 To delete all containers including its volumes use,